List of Crusades: Crusades to the Holy Land (1095–1291)

-Sixth Crusade.
-The Sixth Crusade (1228–1229), was also known as the Crusade of Emperor Frederick II.
+Sixth Crusade (1228–1229).
+The Sixth Crusade was also known as the Crusade of Emperor Frederick II.
 Sometimes regarded as part of the Fifth Crusade, it was an extension of that activity that involved little fighting.
 Jerusalem was nevertheless returned to Western hands by negotiation.
 Original sources include Chronica Majora (1259) by Matthew Paris and Flores Historiarum (1235) by Roger of Wendover, with Arabic sources that include Abu'l-Feda's Tarikh al-Mukhtasar fi Akhbar al-Bashar (1329).
 Modern histories include Röhricht's Die Kreuzfahrt Kaiser Friedrich des Zweiten (1228–1229) (1872).
 Referred to it as Voyage 9 of the Holy Warre by Thomas Fuller in his 1639 Historie.
 See also references under the Crusade against Frederick II (1220–1241) below.

-Barons' Crusade.
-Barons' Crusade (1239–1241) was also referred to as the Crusade of 1239, or the Crusade of Theobald I of Navarre and the Crusade of Richard of Cornwall.
+Barons' Crusade (1239–1241).
+Barons' Crusade, also referred to as the Crusade of 1239, or the Crusade of Theobald I of Navarre and the Crusade of Richard of Cornwall.
 Called for in 1234 by Gregory IX in his papal bull Rachel suum videns.
-Successful expeditions to recaptured portions of the Holy Land.
+Some successful expeditions recaptured portions of the Holy Land.
 First treated by R. Röhricht in his Die Kreuzzuge des Grafen Theobald von Navarra und Richard von Cornwallis nach dem heligen Landen.
 Thomas Fuller referred to it as Voyages 10 and 11 of the Holy Warre.

-Crusade of Theobald I of Navarre.
-The Crusade of Theobald I of Navarre (1239–1240) was a crusade led by Theobald I of Navarre, also referred to as Thibaut of Navarre or Theobald of Champagne.
+Crusade of Theobald I of Navarre (1239–1240).
+A crusade led by Theobald I of Navarre, also referred to as Thibaut of Navarre or Theobald of Champagne.
 Part of the Barons' Crusade, 1239–1241.
 Among modern historians, René Grousset was among the first to discuss this crusade in his Histoire des croisades et du royaume franc de Jérusalem (1934-1936) Thomas Fuller referred to it as Voyage 10 of the Holy Warre.

-Crusade of Richard of Cornwall.
-The Crusade of Richard of Cornwall (1240–1241) was also known as the Crusade of Richard of Cornwall and Simon of Montfort to Jaffa.
+Crusade of Richard of Cornwall (1240–1241).
+Also known as the Crusade of Richard of Cornwall and Simon de Montfort to Jaffa.
 Richard also held the title King of the Romans, and had a noteworthy biography written by Noël Denholm-Young.
 Usually referred to as part of the Barons' Crusade, 1239–1241.
 Thomas Fuller referred to it as Voyage 11 of the Holy Warre.

-Crusade to Tzurulum.
-The Crusade to Tzurulum (1239) led by future Latin emperor Baldwin of Courtenay was conducted concurrently with the Barons' Crusade.
+Crusade to Tzurulum (1239).
+The Crusade to Tzurulum was led by future Latin emperor Baldwin of Courtenay and conducted concurrently with the Barons' Crusade.
 In the military action, Baldwin besieged and captured Tzurulum, a Nicaean stronghold west of Constantinople.

-Crusade against the Mongols.
-The Crusade against the Mongols (1241) was led by Conrad IV of Germany and is also known as the Anti-Mongol Crusade of 1241.
+Crusade against the Mongols (1241).
+The Crusade against the Mongols was led by Conrad IV of Germany and is also known as the Anti-Mongol Crusade of 1241.
 British historian Peter Jackson documented this crusade in his study Crusade against the Mongols (1241).